sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 The Sensu Catalog is an online marketplace for monitoring and observability integrations, from standard system checks and metrics collection to pipelines for sending Sensu data to third-party logging, remediation, and incident management services.

+The Sensu Catalog is part of the Sensu web UI, so you can find, configure, and install integrations directly from your browser.

+{{< figure src="/images/catalog_alphabetical.png" alt="The Sensu Catalog page in the Sensu web UI" link="/images/catalog_alphabetical.png" target="_blank" >}}

+An integration combines a Sensu plugin with a dynamic runtime asset and the Sensu resource definitions that use the plugin.

+- The [plugin][1] provides the executable script or other program to power a Sensu check, handler, or mutator.
+- The [dynamic runtime asset][20] is a shareable, reusable package that installs and deploys the plugin.

+Integrations provide the plugin and asset along with the recommended or minimum viable configuration and Sensu resources, integrating Sensu with different systems and services for collecting and processing observability data with a few clicks.

 Sensu Catalog integrations allow you to configure powerful real-time monitoring and observability for the systems you rely on.
 All integrations are self-service to facilitate higher-velocity scaling with fewer onboarding barriers.
 Sensu curates, tests, and maintains the Catalog integrations, and installation follows a standardized process.

-An integration combines a Sensu [plugin][1] with the Sensu resource definitions required to use the plugin, like a [check][2] or [handler][3].
-The Sensu Catalog is part of the Sensu web UI, so you can find, configure, and install integrations directly from your browser.

-**TODO: update screenshot to clarify which is the Catalog icon**

-{{< figure src="/images/catalog_alphabetical.png" alt="The Sensu Catalog page in the Sensu web UI" link="/images/catalog_alphabetical.png" target="_blank" >}}

 ## Find integrations